MY INTERESTS

 TRAVELING 1974 to Present I was introduced by my military family experience at an early age.
 We moved every 2 to 4 years, sometimes 2000 miles at a time!
 Talk about a culture shock!
 I still have to travel every two to four years.
 I guess it is in my blood!
 I went on two massive road trips in the summers of 2004 and 2005, basically seeing most of the continent, including Mexico.

 ASTROPHOTOGRAPHY (USING FILM) 1990 to 2000 Using film cameras to obtain images of the more interesting astronomical objects.
 Experimenting with exposure time and different film speeds.
-Digital cameras and CCDs replaced film cameras as my equipment of choice.

 CCD IMAGING 1996 to Present This began at Queen's University for an astrophysics course.
 I quickly took to it and when I began work at RMC, I acquired an SBIG ST-6 and began using it with a Meade Quartz 10-inch SCT to explore the heavens in a way I never dreamed of before.
 I have now upgraded to an SBIG ST-9XE CCD, in which I observe and track satellites on a regular basis.
-I recently got an image of an ST-12 rocket body, which was 124,000km from the camera at the time!

 RESTORING OLD RECORDINGS 2001 to Present Digitizing old records and recordings and removing hiss and/or scratches digitally.
 I am still restoring my own records and removing unwanted artefacts from recordings.
 Technology has greatly simplified both these processes.

 RESTORING OLD PHOTOS 1999 to Present Scanning and repairing photos and images digitally.
-I began with repairing my own astrophoto collection by scanning digitally restoring them.
+I began with repairing my own astrophoto collection by scanning and digitally restoring them.
 I still restore photos for others, some of which are quite challenging!
 There are still plenty of old photos out there to restore!

 WEB SITE DESIGN 2005 to Present I began this interest when I volunteered to be the Ottawa RASC webmaster.
 Within 6 months I had created the CASTOR web site from scratch.
 This interest is still a passion of mine and have designed websites for several organizations.